 We’ve always prided ourselves on offering the best for your bed.
-That means milling at the best Italian and Portuguese factories, never compromising on quality, and designing a sophisticated edit of luxe bedding staples.
+That means milling at the best Italian factory, never compromising on quality, and designing a sophisticated edit of luxe bedding staples.

 Our build-your-own-bed guide instructs you, step-by-step, through the shopping process.
 For those who need a little extra guidance, we've included easy bed styling tips to ensure your custom look hits all the right notes.